Are you doing enough to support your employees through the menopause?

 Is the menopause really a workplace issue?

-The menopause is a natural process that almost anyone assigned female at birth goes through at some point in their lives, and it brings with it symptoms that can be a daily challenge for many women.
-Sleep problems, hot flushes, low mood, brain fog and memory problems are just some of the symptoms that will commonly affect female employees at work during the menopause.
+The menopause is a natural process that almost all women go through at some point in their lives, and it brings with it symptoms that can be a daily challenge for many.
+Sleep problems, hot flushes, low mood, brain fog and memory problems are just some of the symptoms that will commonly affect employees at work during the menopause.
 In fact, in a recent survey we conducted amongst UK employers, almost 3 in 10 said that members of their team had suffered poor health due to the menopause.

 Awareness around the menopause at work

 However, despite the fact it affects around half of the working population at some point in their lives – and its significant impacts on the body and brain – it’s still a taboo subject.

 Why does it matter?